Close Menu

 Government Support

 The Indian government has played a crucial role in fostering the startup ecosystem.
 Initiatives like the Startup India campaign introduced simplified regulatory processes, tax exemptions, and funding support for budding entrepreneurs.
-Additionally, programs such as Atal Innovation Mission (AIM) and the establishment of incubators have created a nurturing environment for startups.
+Programs such as Atal Innovation Mission (AIM) and the establishment of incubators have created a nurturing environment for startups.

 Rapid Digital Adoption